NguyenTrongPhuc552003/reinforcement-automative-hexapod/docs/overview/quickstart.md

 ## Hardware Setup

 1. Connect the servo controller (PCA9685) to I2C bus
-2. Connect the IMU sensor (MPU6050 or ADXL345) to I2C bus
-3. Connect ultrasonic sensor (optional) to designated GPIO pins
+2. Connect ultrasonic sensor to GPIO pins (P8_12 for Trigger, P8_11 for Echo)
-4. Connect power supply to the servo power rail
+3. Connect power supply to the servo power rail

 ## Running the Hexapod